 How Can I Send a Document to Someone Securely?

-I’m occasionally faced with this same dilemma.
-Either for expediency or convenience, I want to email something I wouldn’t want to fall into the hands of anyone else.
+I’m occasionally faced with this dilemma.
+Either for expediency or convenience, I want to email something I wouldn’t want to fall into anyone else’s hands.

-While there are many approaches, there’s really only one pragmatic approach.
+While there are many approaches, there’s only one practical approach.

 Secure email

-Email is a fundamentally insecure media.
+Email is fundamentally not secure.
 I liken it to sending a postcard in the mail: anyone who gets their hands on it can see what it says.

-Normally, we think about the servers and administrators who might have access to our messages as they make their way from our inboxes to those of our recipients, but the problem isn’t limited to that scenario.
+Normally, we think about the servers and administrators who have access to our messages, but the privacy problem isn’t limited to that scenario.
 Anything from a typo in an email address to a misconfiguration in an email server can cause email to be delivered to the wrong recipient.

 How do you protect yourself?